 Patients who play professional sports often have a question that how soon they can return to their normal athletic activities after an oral surgery.
-For most cases, order it is a fairly routine procedure, physician a proper health care and a brief period of rest is essential for a complication-free recovery.
+For most cases, it is a fairly routine procedure, a proper health care and a brief period of rest is essential for a complication-free recovery.

-The recovery time after oral surgery is largely depending on your individual circumstances such as the number of teeth extracted, information pills the general state of your health and relative difficulty of your surgery procedure.
+The recovery time after oral surgery is largely depending on your individual circumstances such as the number of teeth extracted, the general state of your health and relative difficulty of your surgery procedure.

 Here are some general information regarding the length of recovery and the period of time allotted for healing process to resume your normal physical activities after your oral surgery.

 Physical Activities Limitations